 It is an unfortunate fact that many people in the UK live day-to-day with alcohol addiction.
+They are often in denial and require and intervention.
 And it’s not just the addict themselves that suffers.
 Alcohol has a profound impact on various aspects of life.
 Many people’s drinking has a negative, often devastating, impact on their wellbeing, as well as the personal and professional lives of their loved ones.

 It is commonplace for people with an issue with alcohol or drugs to change mood and behaviour, while their overall health falls into decline.
 There’s plenty of cases where individual’s in the grip of dependency see their job suffer, cause of many arguments, have relationships problems – ultimately the source of great pain for all involved.